davidgroves/dnssrc/README.md

 | edns-cs | TXT     | Returns the EDNS-Client-Subnet option on the incoming request.                |

-For example, if you invoked `dnssrc` running on 127.0.0.1:1053 for UDP requests with `dnssrc --domain mydomain.com --udp 127.0.0.1:1053` and you wanted to confirm your requests to it came from 127.0.0.1, you could run
+For example, if you invoked `dnssrc` running on 127.0.0.1:1053 for UDP requests with `dnssrc --domain mydomain.com --udp 127.0.0.1:1053 --foreground` and you wanted to confirm your requests to it came from 127.0.0.1, you could run

 ```